 As a student, it's also important that you:

 - Don't stay with one bank.
 Always compare financial products so know you're getting the best deal.
 If you feel as though your bank account or credit card is outdated, then consider switching to one that isn't.
 Banks tend to offer the best deals to new customers instead of existing ones.

 - Avoid late bills.
 Paying your bills late not only racks up fees, it shows up on your credit history.
 As a student, you want your credit history to look as clean as it can so in the future when you apply for credit, there aren't any roadblocks.

 The first step to building good budget habits is to set goals.
 Do you want a new car?
 Your first home?
 Financial stability?
 Regardless of what you want, make note of it.
 Then, you have to find a way to measure your progress.

 The easy way to save: Pay yourself first

-And one of the best ways to do that is the 'pay yourself first' method, which is the idea that you should save some of that money you worked hard for, for yourself before paying off anything else.
+One of the best ways to save is the 'pay yourself first' method, which is the idea that you should save some of that money you worked hard for, for yourself before paying off anything else.

 There are quite a few ways you can set aside money each time you receive a pay check by setting up your personal banking the right way.

 - Use a jar or a piggy bank at home.
 Simply put in an amount every time you get your pay check.